How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-1. RSS feed URL: Paste the RSS feed URL into this field.
+1. RSS feed URL: Enter the RSS feed URL here.

-2. Feed Title: If you want to add an optional widget title, enter it into this section.
+2. Feed Title: If you want to add an optional widget title, type it into this field.

-3. Items to display: Select how many items you would like to display on your sidebar from this drop-down menu.
+3. Items to display: Choose the number of feed items to show on your sidebar navigation menu from the drop-down menu.

-4. Display item content: Tick this box to show the RSS feed content.
+4. Display item content: Check this box if you want to show the RSS feed content.

 RSS Widget settings